 Regardless of a state's particular definition of parental unfitness, a decision about the parent-child relationship will ultimately be made by considering the best interests of the child.
 This is the standard for all decisions involving a child's well-being.

-There are many factors that judges consider when they look at what is in the best interest of a child.
-In the context of parental unfitness, they would consider the physical and mental health of the parents, their ability to provide a stable and safe home environment, whether there was abuse or domestic violence in the home, whether there was drug or alcohol abuse, among other things.
+Judges consider many factors when they look at what is in the best interests of a child.
+In the context of parental unfitness, the court would consider the physical and mental health of the parents, their ability to provide a stable and safe home environment, whether there was abuse or domestic violence in the home, and whether there was drug or alcohol abuse, among other things.

 Consequences of Being Declared an Unfit Parent

-The court is required to intervene and protect children with an unfit parent.
+The court must intervene and protect children from unfit parents.
 This aim surpasses the parent's right to have a relationship with their child.
 If the law considers you an unfit parent, the consequences could include:

 - The transfer of custody to the child's other parent or a third party

 - Denial of or modification of visitation privileges

-- If both parents are unfit, the child could be placed in foster care or even adopted by another party
+- If both parents are unfit, the child could be placed in foster care or adopted by another party.

 How Can an Unfit Parent Regain Child Custody?